PS2Sanctuary/Sanctuary.SoeProtocol/docs/index.md

 # About the SOE Protocol

-The SOE protocol is a transport layer for the networking traffic of many games developed by Sony Online Entertainment, such as Free Realms, H1Z1, Landmark and PlanetSide 2.
+The SOE protocol is a UDP transport layer for the networking traffic of many games developed by Sony Online Entertainment, such as Free Realms, H1Z1, Landmark and PlanetSide 2.

 The protocol can be thought of, in essence, as a stripped-back version of TCP.
 It offers basic sessioning, packet verification (CRC32) with optional compression (zlib), and reliable/ordered